Risk Warning: Your Capital is at Risk.

-Rather than directly selling you Monero, a regulated broker trades in contracts for difference (CFDs).
-This is a contract between you and the broker where you take a short or buy position on an instrument.
+Rather than directly selling Monero, some brokers offer derivatives like options and contracts for difference (CFDs).
+These are contracts between you and the broker where you take a short or buy position on an instrument.

 Crypto Brokers Available in

-Here’s a list of regulated options available in that offer CFDs and other trading products on cryptocurrencies such as Monero.
+Here’s a list of regulated broker available in that offer CFDs and other trading products on cryptocurrencies such as Monero.

 So you’ve decided that you want to own Monero.